ArtificerRepo/artificer/s-ramp-demos/s-ramp-demos-webapp-multimodule/README.md

 ## Summary

-This demo shows a multi-project application, its use of the S-RAMP Maven Wagon, and S-RAMP's ability to act as a full-featured artifact repository.
+This demo shows a multi-project application, its use of the S-RAMP Maven integration, and S-RAMP's ability to act as a full-featured artifact repository.
 The Wagon is used for 2 purposes:

 1.)
 Deploying the artifacts
 2.)
 Downloading dependencies